 Part of Speech: Noun, mass

 Meaning: 1.
 Catholic Church: A place for innocent souls that do not fit clearly into heaven or hell, such as infants who died before baptism or people who died before the birth of Christ.
-2. A state of having been forgotten or prevented from doing something—or both.
+2. A state of suspension for having been forgotten or kept from completion by some obstacle.

 Notes: Miracle of miracles: a word in English spelled the way it is pronounced (and pronounced the way it is spelled).
 Of course, it is a borrowed word, but just the same, it is English today.
 There is another word, pronounced and spelled identically, that refers to a West Indian dance while bending backwards to pass under a horizontal pole that is lowered in the course of the dance.
 But that limbo seems to be a different word.

 In Play: People may be left in limbo thousands of ways: "Susan Liddy-Gates has left Phil Anders in limbo.
 Since he embarrassed her at the office picnic she hasn't accepted any of his calls or messages,."
 Things not human may also be left in limbo: "The whole low-income housing project is in limbo for lack of funding."